dr-yst/org-x/dev-docs/activeContext.md

 4. ⬜ Implementation of frontend components to send filter configurations to backend
 5. ⬜ Basic keyboard navigation for the task list
 6. ⬜ Implementation of file monitoring functionality
+7. ⬜ Consider consolidating OrgHeadline and OrgTitle structures to reduce duplication

 ### Deferred Tasks (Post-MVP)
 1. ✅ Design of multi-view tab system